The Beatitudes and Kingdom Values: An Exegetical Study of Matthew 5:3–12

 Historical and Cultural Background

-The Beatitudes (Matthew 5:3–12) open the Sermon on the Mount and serve as the programmatic introduction to Jesus's ethical teaching.
+When Jesus ascended a Galilean hillside around AD 28–30 to deliver what we now call the Sermon on the Mount, he inaugurated a radical reordering of human values.
+The Beatitudes (Matthew 5:3–12) open this sermon and serve as the programmatic introduction to Jesus's ethical teaching.
 The term "beatitude" derives from the Latin beatitudo, translating the Greek makarios ("blessed" or "happy").
 In the Old Testament, makarios translates the Hebrew ashre, which appears in wisdom literature to describe the person who walks in God's ways (Psalm 1:1; Proverbs 3:13).
+But Jesus's use of makarios goes beyond conventional wisdom categories—he pronounces divine blessing on groups typically considered cursed or unfortunate.

 Matthew's eight beatitudes (nine if the persecution saying in vv.
 10–12 is counted separately) differ from Luke's four beatitudes and four woes (Luke 6:20–26).
 Matthew's version is more "spiritualized" (e.g., "poor in spirit" vs. Luke's "poor"), suggesting a focus on interior dispositions rather than socioeconomic conditions.
 However, this distinction should not be overdrawn; Matthew's beatitudes retain a social dimension, and Luke's retain a spiritual one.
+Ulrich Luz argues in his Matthew 1-7: A Commentary (2007) that Matthew's redaction reflects a community grappling with how to live out kingdom values in a context where material poverty was not universal but spiritual poverty was endemic.

 Key Greek/Hebrew Words